JHG777000/marshmallow/README.md

     end module.

-### Module System:

-The concept for marshmallow is that it be based around an advanced module system; that allows macros and high-level type information to be stored along with code in binary files using bytecode.
-Marshmallow would use an [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) based system, with each "compiled" module stored in a high-level bytecode file(.mmod), and distributed in a platform neutral manner.
-This removes the need for header files and allows for an advanced macro and type system, while maintaining native performance.
-In addition the possibility for a package file exists(.mpck), a binary archive file that includes many (.mmod) files as well as additional resources.

 ### Current Backend:

 Marshmallow currently compiles to C. A [LLVM](https://llvm.org) or [QBE](https://c9x.me/compile/) backend may be implemented in the future.